notedit/sji-android-screen-capture/README.md

 4.<b>Show video/image of android from PC by browsing <a href="http://localhost:3000/">http://localhost:3000/</a></b>
 For video, currently only support <a href="http://www.webmproject.org/">WebM</a> video, so recommend <a href="http://www.google.com/chrome">Google Chrome Browser</a>.
 For image, currently support animated PNG by <a href="http://en.wikipedia.org/wiki/MIME#Mixed-Replace">multi-part http response</a>.
-Chrome and Firefox and IE10+ are well supported.
+Chrome and Firefox are well supported.
 <br/><br/>
 To embed Animated PNG image into your html page:
 <pre><code>&lt;img src="http://localhost:33333/capture?device=yourDeviceSerialNumber&type=apng&fps=4" /&gt;